logo

 Plantar Fasciitis

-For Americans, plantar fasciitis is the most common cause of heel pain.
+Plantar fasciitis is the most common cause of heel pain.
 It occurs when the ligament on the bottom of your heel and arch tears or stretches due to overuse or injury.
 Read More About Plantar Fasciitis.

 Tarsal tunnel syndrome (TTS)